 It's rather unfortunate that we prefer celebrities to intellectuals.
 Even our 'public intellectuals' are far more akin to (if not actually) celebrities than sites of expression for organic, social intelligence.
 That is to say, it isn't unfortunate in a haphazard way, as if it were an unlucky accident.
 Indeed it's entirely the kind of product that neoliberalism intends.
 It's unfortunate that this is what our current social situation produces under the name of intellectual.
 It's very difficult to look at Richard Dawkins or Stephen Fry, for example, and see something like an organic, social intellect coming to expression through them.
 It doesn't.
 What comes to light is merely the self-assurance of an expert, a repository of sanctioned lore, at best perhaps a technician or curator.
 That's what neoliberalism requires and produces, not intellectuals.

-I don’t know if this is a particularly British problem, but it is reflected even within the university, and particularly in the still-lingering emphasis on Fregean, Popperian and Carnapian argumentation prominent in philosophy departments, and the almost universal shunning of continental philosophy.
+I don't know if this is a particularly British problem, but it is reflected even within the university, and particularly in the still-lingering emphasis on Fregean, Popperian and Carnapian argumentation prominent in philosophy departments, and the almost universal shunning of continental philosophy.
 It is likely that sentimentality, traditionalism and nostalgia drives this emphasis in a largely unexplored and unacknowledged way.
 In particular, the British Humanist Society and the general institutionalism of the Royal Society enjoy a strong influence that goes by without criticism.
-These and other historical biases pervade the notion of the intellect that the public of the UK inherit today, so that, for example, the ‘clever’ commenter in a string of replies on a discussion of ideology is still regarded as the one that points out the role of conflicting religious views in the history of war — and not the one that points out the social stratifications on which these conflicts are parasitic.
+These and other historical biases pervade the notion of the intellect that the public of the UK inherit today, so that, for example, the 'clever' commenter in a string of replies on a discussion of ideology is still regarded as the one that points out the role of conflicting religious views in the history of war — and not the one that points out the social stratifications on which these conflicts are parasitic.
 Indeed the regard for intelligence seems to begin and end (all too abruptly, and without further historical elaboration) with the enlightenment critique of religion.
 In popular articulations, an intelligent critique of capitalism is wholly lacking.
 This is ridiculous, because much of the critical acumen and precision of thought that is exercised in the former could be applied — and in a sense is even more applicable, relevant, and appropriate — in the latter.
-It’s always bothered me that humanistic ‘public intellectuals’ — who appear never to have advanced further than the enlightenment critique of religion in their philosophical education — who would vomit at the idea of surrendering human self-determination to a deity in the sky will nonetheless roll over in the most supine acquiescence before a neoliberal agenda, that is, to the utter subordination of human education — surely the acme of all endeavour — to the rule of financialised markets.
-It’s bothering because these people are supposed to be intelligent, yet can’t see the contradictions in the way they have made their own position one of irrelevance, of always fighting a past already overcome.
-The truth is that they are not fighting at all.
-The appearance of shadow-boxing is in fact the alibi used when British Humanists are doing what they have done, symptomatically, even since the later 18th century: they are doing nothing other than re-enacting their triumphalist ‘victory’ — the imperialist victory of the scientific mind over the superstitious, stupid, dark interiors it claimed to have finally colonised.
-It’s pretty much what the younger generation would call a ‘circle jerk’.
-It’s pretty pathological — just look at the repetitiousness, the compulsion to repeat.
+It's always bothered me that humanistic 'public intellectuals' — who appear never to have advanced further than the enlightenment critique of religion in their philosophical education — who would vomit at the idea of surrendering human self-determination to a deity in the sky will nonetheless roll over in the most supine acquiescence before a neoliberal agenda, that is, to the utter subordination of human education — surely the acme of all endeavour — to the rule of financialised markets.
+It's bothering because these people are supposed to be intelligent, yet can't see the contradictions in the way they have made their own position one of irrelevance, of always fighting a past already overcome.
+It's as if they stopped reading anything published beyond the mid nineteenth century, perhaps apart from the odd 20th century retrospective.

-So today, as a government which basically tells seven million students ‘fuck off, you’re too poor to deserve state-funded education‘ handwaves their protest, financiers rub their hands in glee at another social group they can capture and thus socially direct, and the BBC signally fails to care, we should read our situation as one that is so pathologically mired in British nostalgia for the good old days that it cannot recall that intellectualism means thinking socially forward, not regurgitating defensive self-congratulatory fantasies of mission civilisatrice and conquest.
+So today, as a government which basically tells seven million students 'fuck off, you're too poor to deserve state-funded education' handwaves their protest, financiers rub their hands in glee at another social group they can capture and thus socially direct, and the BBC signally fails to care, we should read our situation as one that is so pathologically mired in British nostalgia for the good old days that it cannot recall that intellectualism means thinking socially forward, not backward.